Quansight/Quansight-website/apps/consulting/posts/why-we-are-excited-about-jupyterlab-3-0-dynamic-extensions.md

 ## Closing Remarks

-In this post we wanted to highlight one of the features that in our opinion will drastically improve the user experience, however, there are other features coming with JupyterLab 3 including:
+In this post we wanted to highlight one of the features that in our opinion will drastically improve the user experience.
+However, there are other features coming with JupyterLab 3, including:

 - Internationalization
 - Debugging